KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/3counter.md

 Feel free to add `console.log()` statements to troubleshoot, double check your work, or to help reinforce concepts.
 You can also use the `debugger;` statement to **debug** your code using Chrome DevTools.
 Refer to the [debugging steps](https://codingandcocktailskc.gitbooks.io/session-6-programming-fundamentals-101-jquery-js/content/ws2-functions/#conditional) from last session or feel free to grab a mentor!
    {% endhint %}

-1. Place your cursor after the closing curly brace for the `submitOrder` function, press enter twice and create a new function called `updateOrderCount` that accepts one parameter: `count`.
+1. Place your cursor after the closing curly brace for the `submitOrder` function, press `Enter` twice and create a new function called `updateOrderCount` that accepts one parameter: `count`.
 This time we're going to use arrow syntax to create the function.

   ```javascript
 const updateOrderCount = (count) => {};